Running a live-action gaming business is a challenging task. And one of the biggest challenges is no-shows at events.

 Many laser tag businesses send a confirmation email out the day a customer makes a booking.

-The Battlefield HQ software system enables operators to send out a batch of confirmation emails that takes exactly what is recorded in our database and sent to them to double-check that all their booking details are correct.
+The Battlefield HQ software system enables operators to send out a batch of confirmation emails that takes exactly what is recorded in our database and sends it to them to double-check that all their booking details are correct.

 Have you noticed that there is a particular type of customer who often does not show up?

 Many of our bookings come from Moms of 10-year-old or 11-year-old boys, this type of customer almost always attends the event they have organized.
-(Apart from the rare occasion that little Jonny has broken his leg the day before his birthday party!)
+(Apart from the rare occasion that little Jonny broke his leg the day before his birthday party!)

-Teens who are organizing their party or someone who is organizing a Buck's Party or Stag Do can be more unreliable.
+Teenagers who are organizing their own parties or someone who is organizing a Buck's Party or Stag Do can be more unreliable.

-Knowing which customer groups are likely to offer the best return on investment will impact your marketing plans.
+Knowing which customer groups will likely offer the best return on investment will impact your marketing plans.

-"At our local battlefield operations, in Laser Skirmish, we off a discount for pre-paid tickets," said Nicole Lander.
+"At our local battlefield operations, in Laser Skirmish, we offer a discount for pre-paid tickets," said Nicole Lander.

 A walk-in ticket is $50pp for a 2-hour session.
 But if the customer pre-pays (at least 2 business days in advance) for the same public session ticket the price drops to only $43pp.
 Incentives are also given to customers in large groups.
-Pre-pay for 10 to 19 gamers the ticket is $40pp.
-Pre-pay for 20 to 29 gamers the ticket price drops right down to $38pp.
+Pre-pay for 10 to 19 gamers, and the ticket is $40pp.
+Pre-pay for 20 to 29 gamers, and the ticket price drops to $38pp.

-Likewise if an organizer books a group of 30 or more players then the ticket price drops to a low of only $35pp.
+Likewise, if an organizer books a group of 30 or more players, the ticket price drops to $35pp.

-Online booking systems and shopping carts are not only convenient for customers, but they can also help reduce the number of no-shows.
+Online booking systems and shopping carts are convenient for customers and can help reduce the number of no-shows.

 "I use bookeo.
 It sets rules and guidelines for cancellations and no-shows that customers agree to when they book," said Steve Calabro.

 Bookeo is a cloud-based app that offers a reservation system.
-Popular with Escape Room operators, the booking system enables customers to book group (public session) games, private games as well as corporate team-building activities.
+Popular with Escape Room operators, the booking system enables customers to book group (public session) games, private games, and corporate team-building activities.

 Create a standby list or an Expressions of Interest list.

-If, for example, you need a minimum of 6 gamers to open a public session and someone has enquired about booking only 2 players then you can record their contact details and put them on standby.
-That way if the event does open up you can call them back and book them in.
+If, for example, you need a minimum of 6 gamers to open a public session and someone has enquired about booking only 2 players, you can record their contact details and put them on standby.
+That way, if the event does open up, you can call them back and book them in.

-Many people check their Facebook account or Instagram accounts every day.
+Many people check their Facebook or Instagram accounts every day.

-The latest research from GWI shows how much time people are spending on social media.
+The latest research from GWI shows how much time people spend on social media.
 GWI found that while social media engagement has plateaued, people still spend loads of time on it.
 In North America, it is 2 hours and 2 minutes on average per day.
 In Australia/Asia-Pacific, it is 2 hours and 19 minutes each day.
-But this is surpassed by those in Latin America who spend, on average, 3 hours and 29 minutes on social media in a typical day!
+But this is surpassed by those in Latin America, who spend, on average, 3 hours and 29 minutes on social media in a typical day!

-At our local battlefields in South East Queensland, we have four Facebook profiles for our four venues.
-This means that gamers can check in when they are on-site.
-But it also means we can publish a Facebook event for our weekly sessions.
+We have four Facebook profiles for our four venues at our local battlefields in South East Queensland.
+This means that gamers can check in when they are on-site, and we can publish a Facebook event for our weekly sessions.

 "This is particularly useful if we are running a special event like our FORTNITE-live Battle Royale games or our events for Veteran Gamers," said Nicole Lander from Laser Skirmish in Australia.

-While implementing administrative systems for deposits, confirmations and follow-ups is all helpful the fundamental way to ensure no-shows is to offer your games a fabulous gaming experience.
+While implementing administrative systems for deposits, confirmations, and follow-ups is helpful, the fundamental way to ensure no-shows is to offer your games a fabulous gaming experience.

-Hans Louwerse from Sport & Survival Team in Ede, the Netherlands says: "No shows.... not happening... make sure that your play area is that good... that they want to play on it.
-And also play games with good instructions and ensure good guidance... that's important.
+Hans Louwerse from the Sport & Survival Team in Ede, the Netherlands, says, "No shows... not happening.
+Make sure that your play area is that good... that they want to play on it.
+Also, play games with good instructions and ensure good guidance... that's important.

 Providing excellent customer service can help reduce no-shows.
 Responding promptly to inquiries and providing personalized recommendations can make customers more likely to attend.